bennettslin/yearlings_bobtail_app/portal-section-notes.md

 ### Annotation section

-* Annotation only has link to portal through its description.
+* Annotation card with portal has:
-    * Write all the new descriptions...

-### Portal section

-* Portal section is in a popup.
-    * In admin, put it where the wiki popup is.
-    * In live, yet to be positioned and laid out.
+    * Song title
+    * Song verse
+    * Annotation card
-* Portal section has title, verse, and annotation card of the portal.
+    * Link to select the song and annotation
-* Portal section will also skip to verse of that song, unless it's the same verse.
-(Odin.)
+        * Link will also select verse of that song, unless it's the same song.
+(As in Odin.)
-* Portal section allows selecting that song and annotation.
         * The cursor will be a "play this song" icon.

 # Wiki section